 This is when you will wash up any items that cannot be placed in the dishwasher, too, if you have opted to use your dishwasher as part of your kitchen cleaning process.

-Washing up all of your dirty cooking items leaves the space free for you to actually clean your kitchen, which, after cooking, is often the messiest it will be all day.
+Washing up all of your dirty cooking items leaves the space free for you to actually clean your kitchen, which, after preparing a meal, is often the messiest it will be all day.